 Final Thoughts On Carry-On Luggage

 While carry-on sizes and rules may seem a bit complex, it’s not that difficult once you’ve seen it in action.
 The most important thing to remember is that each airline will have different rules and there may be specific requirements set by the TSA too.
-Check the website for your particular airline and make sure you have the up-to-date and correct information.
+Check the website for your particular airline and make sure you have the up-to-date and correct information when planning your trip.
 When you do this and prepare ahead by obtaining a bag that fits the requirements, you’ll be assured a stress-free boarding and flight.